-"These are the accountings of the Mishkan, the Mishkan of Testimony, which were accounted at Moshe's bidding.
-The work of the Leviim was under the direction of Isamar son of Aharon HaKohen."
+"These are the accountings of the Mishkan, the Mishkan of Testimony, which were counted at the word of Moshe.
+The work of the Leviim was under the direction of Itamar son of Aharon the Kohen."
 (38:21)

 Mishkan (משכן, Tabernacle) is related to Mashkon (משכן, guarantee).
 G-d gave us the Tabernacle as a guarantee that He will always be with us.
 (Shemos Rabbah 31:10)